lestweforget/wuhan2019/Timeline(ENG).md

 **March 2**, Saudi Arabia's health ministry announced its first coronavirus case.
 The victim travelled from Iran to the Gulf kingdom through Bahrain, the state-run Saudi Press Agency reported.

 Tunisia and Jordan also reported their first cases as the outbreak continues to spread in the Middle East.

+**March 3,** Italy announced the death toll in the country reached 77, surpassing the total deaths in Iran, which stand at 77.